 So which is best?

 My best advice?
 Briqs give me consistency as well as better temp and flavor control and I'm all about control when I cook.
 Eliminate this variable.
-Pick one consistent brand of briquet, learn it, and stick with it for a year until you have all the other variables under control.
+Pick one consistent brand of briquet, if you wish, get a brand with no additives like Weber if that bothers you, learn it, and stick with it for a year until you have all the other variables under control.
 The quality of the raw food, seasoning, sauce, cooking temp, and serving temp far outweigh the impact of charcoal on outcome.